pytrip/pytrip/INSTALL.rst

 Installation guide
 ==================

-**pytrip** works under Linux operating system.
+**pytrip** works under Linux and Mac OSX operating systems.

 If you are familiar with python and pip tool, simply type following command to install the package::

-    $ pip install pytrip
+    $ pip install pytrip98

 If your are a less advanced user, read the rest of the page.

-Installation guide is divided in two phases: prerequisites (mainly Python installation) and main package installation.
+Installation guide is divided in two phases: prerequisites (mainly Python interpreter installation) and main package installation.

 There are two groups of users: administrators and regular ones.
 For regular users we assume that they can write files to their home directory, but not necessary elsewhere.
 We assume that administrators can log in as root user, execute commands via ``sudo`` or have some other way to create files system-wide.

-We expect that **pytrip** will mostly be used by regular users on computing clusters.
-This is the reason why installation instruction is lengthy and detailed, explaining how to deal with lack of administrator rights.
+This instruction is aimed at these two groups.

 Prerequisites - python interpreter
 ----------------------------------